Teaching maths in early years

 It is this freedom to invent and think through their own mathematics that is vital to learning and understanding.
 The Williams Mathematics Review (2008) was clear in their recommendations that to secure effective pedagogy there needs to be “a culture with a significant focus on mathematical mark making, in line with early writing; that encourages children to choose their own mathematical graphics to support their mathematical thinking and processes” (DCSF, 2008:26).

-Elizabeth's blog Open mathematics, open minds is very informative and full of research findings and pedagogical theory.
-It can be found on our conference page along with content from the other brilliant presenters on the day.
-She concludes by saying
+Elizabeth’s blog Open mathematics, open minds is very informative and full of research findings and pedagogical theory.
+She concludes by saying:

 Open Mathematics is underpinned by a democratic pedagogy where children and adults co-construct learning.
 Teachers and practitioners actively seek knowledge about children’s learning both from the children they teach and their engagement with a professional learning community.

 I wanted to explore graphical representation using an open maths concept so I tried it out during a day teaching nursery children.
 We had some polished stones in a tray and I modelled drawing some gridlines with a large marker pen on large paper.
 Some children wanted to draw their own grids with large pens and big paper.
 Others asked me to draw the grid.
 I was interested to see what the children did around representing the stones, or arranging them.
 It was open ended.
 I had no end product.
 My aim was to see where they took this infinite maths and how they built it upon their knowledge.
 There were many surprises.
 By not limiting and keeping it open, children wrote numbers: 200, 500, 10000….
 One child wrote numbers 1-51 and could have continued further I think (something to follow up).
 Some children placed stones in each grid box in a pattern arrangement and others drew representations of the stones.